Follow

 Date of the last reported DTC

 Description Description of the last reported DTC.
-This description is always displayed in English
+This description is always displayed in English.

-If the license plate of your vehicle is presented with a link it means that the vehicle reported DTCs.
 You may click on the license plate to open its details:

 Here, you can find all the DTCs reported for the selected vehicle.
 DTCs displayed in red are currently active.